sandsalamand/affine-decals/README.md

 ### Serialization
 Texture2DArray cannot be serialized by the built-in Unity serializer.
 This means that we cannot take advantage of Unity’s built-in logic for when to serialize and deserialize objects within the Editor.
 The standard solution is to use ISerializationCallbackReceiver, but due to the fact that the Texture2DArray data changes only on the GPU, Unity often fails to call OnBeforeSerialize properly.
 This creates a lot of challenges regarding switching scenes and opening/closing the Editor, since one missed serialize/deserialize can result in lost or corrupted data.
-While I have created the basic functionality and manually tested basic scenarios, there are probably many more uncaught edge cases.
+While I have created the basic functionality and manually tested basic scenarios, there are probably many more undiscovered edge cases.

 ## To-do:
 - The code in this repository was simply copied and pasted from our game's source files.
 In the future, it should be separated as a package with a manifest.json.
 - Editor tooling needs a lot of work.
 - Serialization is barebones and needs to be thoroughly tested.
-- It might be possible to use tesselation stage instead of the geometry stage to pass raw vertex data to the fragment stage, so that the shader is compatible with the Metal Graphics API.
+- It might be possible to use tesselation stage instead of the geometry stage to pass raw vertex data to the fragment stage so that the shader is compatible with the Metal Graphics API.
 - This code was designed to work with static scene objects.
 Moving objects could technically work by refreshing the decal positions every `FixedUpdate` with `Shader.SetGlobalVectorArray`, but this might prove to be prohibitively slow.
   - Idea one: Have all moving objects write to one central list, and push all of these changes to the GPU simultaneously in one `SetGlobalVectorArray` call in FixedUpdate.
 This would allow you to have many moving objects with only one push per FixedUpdate.
   - Idea two: Have each moving object keep its own individual list of decals that should be drawn upon it.
 Use a compute shader to determine where the new decal position should be drawn each frame.
 This allows you to do GPU->GPU data transfer from the compute shader to the decal shader, which is likely more performant.